The Piper (2015 film): Plot

 Mi-sook starts to fall in love with Woo-ryung due to his kind nature.
 The son even starts to call her "mummy".
 However, the chief threatens her if she plans to leave the village after learning that Woo-ryung invited Mi-sook to go to Seoul with him and his son to start a family together.
-It is turned out that the chief intends to keep the villagers ignorant about the end of the Korean War to maintain his control over the people since if the people found out that the war is over, they would leave the village for the better life in the city or going back to the old village.
-He also plots with his son, Nam-soo, to not reward the Piper for getting rid of the rats out of petty greed and Nam-soo is also jealous with Woo-ryong for grating Mi-sook's affection.
-Taking advantage on the ignorance of the villagers, first they create doubt in the mind of the male villagers making them believe that Woo-ryong is a communist spy who brought the rats with him.
-At a village meeting, the chief says he is going to pay the piper but a dead cat is found.
-Proof the chief says that the rats are back.
-He holds up Woo-ryung's English note and says its spying material; it simply reads "Kiss my ass, monkey" - no American doctor's name just a cruel joke.
+It has turned out that the chief intends to keep the villagers ignorant about the end of the Korean War to maintain his control over the people, since if the people found out that the war is over, they would leave the village for a better life in the city or go back to the old village.
+He also plots with his son, Nam-soo, not to reward the Piper for getting rid of the rats out of petty greed, and Nam-soo is also jealous of Woo-ryong for gaining Mi-sook's affection.
+Taking advantage of the ignorance of the villagers, first, they create doubt in the mind of the male villagers, making them believe that Woo-ryong is a communist spy who brought the rats with him.
+At a village meeting, the chief says he is going to pay for the piper, but a dead cat is found.
+Proof, the chief says, that the rats are back.
+He holds up Woo-ryung's English note and says its spying material; it simply reads "Kiss my ass, monkey" — no American doctor's name, just a cruel joke.

-Woo-ryung reaches for the money but Nam-soo chops off two of his fingers with a knife.
-The villagers turn on Woo-ryung and Young-nam, even Mi-sook condemns them.
-But as the villagers get ready to throw them out, Mi-sook returns in a shamanic trance but stabbed in the stomach.
-She tells the villagers that on a day without sun they will all die and their children might live or die, repeating the original shaman's prophecy before she was locked up and burnt alive by the villagers.
+Woo-ryung reaches for the money, but Nam-soo chops off two of his fingers with a knife.
+The villagers turn on Woo-ryung and Young-nam, and even Mi-sook condemns them.
+But as the villagers get ready to throw them out, Mi-sook returns in a shamanic trance, but is stabbed in the stomach.
+She tells the villagers that on a day without sun, they will all die, and their children might live or die, repeating the original shaman's prophecy before she was locked up and burned alive by the villagers.
 Mi-sook then dies from her wounds.

-Before they leave, the Chief puts two poisoned rice-balls in Woo-ryung's knapsack to kill them to prevent the father and son from telling anyone about the location of the village.
+Before they leave, the Chief puts two poison rice balls in Woo-ryung's knapsack to kill them, to prevent the father and son from telling anyone about the location of the village.
 The injured piper falls asleep while his son sneaks back to the village to retrieve his father's pipe from the Chief's house.
-On the way back, Young-nam ate one of the poisoned rice-balls and dies.
+On the way back, Young-nam ate one of the poisoned rice balls and died.